rablivkaur/Report-of-Induction-Program-2025/README.md

 Moreover, students were asked to look into the *Digital Marketing course on NPTEL*.

-## Session by Dr. Randhir Singh
+### Session by Dr. Randhir Singh Sir

-Dr. Randhir Singh presented a brief session on:
+Dr. Randhir Singh Sir presented a brief session on:

 - *Examination Rules*
 - *Academic Rules*